sniper7kills/VPNChain/README.md

     shutdown -r now

 ## Adding Providers
-1) Create new `/providers/PROVIDER` file
+1. Create new `providers/PROVIDER` file

-1a) The first line should be the relitive location of your .ovpn file (base/PROVIDER/PROVIDER.ovpn)
+....The first line should be the relitive location of your .ovpn file (base/PROVIDER/PROVIDER.ovpn)

-1b) The rest of the file should contain `SERVER,PORT` infromation for that providers servers (at least the ones you want to use)
+....The rest of the file should contain `SERVER,PORT` infromation for that providers servers (at least the ones you want to use)

+1. Copy `PROVIDER.ovpn` to `base/PROVIDER/PROVIDER.ovpn`
-2) Copy any needed files to `base/PROVIDER`
+1. Copy any needed files to `base/PROVIDER` - I.E. (ca.crt, clr.pem, auth.txt)

-3) Edit `PROVIDER.ovpn` to put any file paths to `base/PROVIDER/FILE`
+1. Edit `PROVIDER.ovpn` to put any file paths to `base/PROVIDER/FILE`